List of The Flash characters: Barry Allen / Flash

 Bartholomew Henry "Barry" Allen (portrayed by Grant Gustin; seasons 1–9) is the main protagonist of the series.
 He is an awkward assistant crime-scene investigator (CSI) for the Central City Police Department (CCPD) who moonlights as the Flash.
 Barry is traumatized as a child when his mother Nora is murdered by the Reverse-Flash and his father Henry is framed for the crime.
-Joe West becomes Barry's adoptive father, and Barry tries to discover what happened that night.
+Barry tries to discover what happened that night.
 He first appears in Arrow, personally investigating a superhuman-related crime in Starling City.
 Barry is a fan of the Arrow's exploits and learns Oliver Queen is the vigilante; they become good friends.
 Sometime after Barry returns to Central City, he is struck in his laboratory by lightning which was affected by dark matter from the explosion of the S.T.A.R.
-Lab's particle accelerator.
+Labs' particle accelerator.
 Logan Williams portrays Barry as a child (recurring: season 1; guest: season 2).

 Savitar

-Savitar (also portrayed by Gustin; performed by Andre Tricoteux and voiced by Tobin Bell in exosuit; recurring: season 3; guest: seasons 5 & 9) is a temporal duplicate of Barry from a possible future who travels back in time and becomes embedded in a bootstrap paradox.
+Savitar (also portrayed by Grant Gustin: seasons 3 and 5; performed by Andre Tricoteux; recurring: season 3; archive footage: season 5; guest: season 9; and voiced by Tobin Bell in exosuit; recurring: season 3; archive footage: season 5; guest: season 9) is a temporal duplicate of Barry from a possible future who travels back in time and becomes embedded in a bootstrap paradox.
 He serves as the main antagonist of season three.

 Iris West-Allen

-Iris Ann West-Allen (portrayed by Candice Patton; seasons 1–9) is a reporter and the daughter of detective Joe West.
-In season four, she marries Barry, and in later seasons, heads Central City Citizen Media.
+Iris Ann West-Allen (portrayed by Candice Patton; seasons 1–9) is a reporter and the daughter of Joe, the wife of Barry, and head of Central City Citizen Media.